This post may contain affiliate links. Please read our disclosure policy.

 • Olive Oil: Extra virgin olive oil is the go-to for this recipe.
 It’s the least processed variant and retains the truest olive flavor, along with beneficial vitamins and minerals.
 If you prefer, lighter olive oil can be used as a substitute.

 • Eggplant: Select a small eggplant, roughly weighing around 11 ounces.
 Peeling is optional, but recommended, as the skin can sometimes turn out to be tough and a bit bitter.
-If you’ve got extra eggplant, consider using it to make a small batch of Baba Ganoush or Chicken Tagine.
+If you’ve got extra eggplant, consider using it to make a small batch of Caponata, Baba Ganoush or Chicken Tagine.

 • Mozzarella Cheese: This staple ingredient contributes to the melt-in-your-mouth layers in this eggplant dish.
 Its creamy, stretchy quality is irreplaceable.
 Use extra cheese in Caprese Pasta or on a Personal Pepperoni Pizza.